Warehouses

 Cancel goods transfer

 Goods transfers cannot be deleted directly, due to the stock transactions that are connected to them.
-Instead, they can be "canceled".
+Instead, they need to be "canceled" first.

-When canceling a goods transfer, make sure that it is the last transfer to/from the source location.
+When canceling a goods transfer, make sure that it is the last transfer to/from the source location (last transaction in the lot).
 Trying to cancel a goods transfer that is not last will result in an error being shown.

 After the process in finished, the status of the goods transfer will then be updated to "Canceled".